haebel7/gencg_h2201/day04.md

 ![Screenshot Drawing Tool](content/day04/Screenshot_1.png)

-The screenshot also already shows an upgraded background and feature to give your drawing a title.
+The screenshot also already shows an upgraded background and a feature to give your drawing a title.

-I then also added multiple different drawing tools and colors to choose from, aswell as a feature to download the edited canvas:
+I then added multiple different drawing tools and colors to choose from, as well as a feature to download the edited canvas:

 {% raw %}
 <iframe src="content/day04/03/embed.html" width="100%" height="450px" frameborder="no"></iframe>
 {% endraw %}

+Here, the pen has been improved to create connecting lines and always start from the point where the user has clicked.

+The "airbrush" tool creates paint splatters in the form of different sized randomly placed circles.

+For the last tool, I reused the behaviour of the first pen version mentioned above and also connected all the dots with lines of varying line weights.
+It is a more unpredictable version of the normal pen tool.

 ```js
 // Javascript code with syntax highlighting.